โ–ท The world of Pets: Dogs, cats, birds, reptiles, amphibians

 minor concern

-The world population It has not been quantified, but the species appears to be common and abundant throughout its area of distribution.
+The size of the world population It has not been quantified, but the species is described as common in its range (pit et to the.
+1997).

 Alternative names: